Xiaomeng-Yang/STR_benchmark_cleansed/README.md

 # STR_benchmark_cleansed

-## Download cleansed lmdb dataset for the six benchmarks from Bai
+## Download cleansed lmdb dataset for the six benchmarks from [BaiduCloud](https://pan.baidu.com/s/1VGJR43eBbxpk-hZ9MVf62A)(psw:rnso) and [GoogleDrive]()

 Despite the widespread use of the six benchmarks (IIIT5k[1], SVT[2], IC13[3], IC15[4], SVTP[5] and CUTE[6]) for scene text recognition, we have noticed that there are mislabeled images in the benchmark.
-Although \cite{baek2019wrong} provided a version of cleansed labels for benchmark datasets, there are still several mislabeled images.
+Although Baek et al.[7] provided a version of cleansed labels for benchmark datasets, there are still several mislabeled images.
 We conduct further verification of these labels.
 The mislabeled examples can be classified into three types: missing character, alphabetic error, and completely wrong.
 We will provide the cleansed benchmark datasets to ensure a more accurate evaluation of scene text recognition models.

 ## Reference